 Not all of Utah’s taxes are quite so hard on retirees.
 The state’s property taxes and sales taxes are below the national average.
-Likewise, the overall cost of living in Utah is 7.5% lower than average.
+However, the overall cost of living in Utah is still slightly higher than average in the U.S.

 Is Utah tax-friendly for retirees?

 Utah is moderately tax-friendly for retirees.
 On the one hand, the retirement income taxes are unfavorable when compared to other states.
 As mentioned above, Social Security is taxable in Utah, as are all other types of retirement income.
 Utah seniors can claim a tax credit of up to $450 per person against that income.

 On the other hand, property taxes and sales taxes in Utah are fairly low.
 The average effective property tax rate is 0.67%.
 The average sales tax rate is 6.76%.
 Additionally, Utah has no estate or inheritance tax.

 Yes.
 Utah does not exempt Social Security retirement benefits from taxation, so expect to pay state taxes on any Social Security income that is included in your Adjusted Gross Income (AGI).
 The Utah income tax rate is 5%.

 Are other forms of retirement income taxable in Utah?

 Yes.
 Income from any retirement account, such as a 401(k), Simple IRA or 403(b), is taxable in Utah.
 Pension income is also taxable.
 However, Utah residents with pension income can claim a tax credit of up to $450 to offset their tax liability.